blackholeorbit/nullbit/Wave_a_Flag.md

 kali@kali:~$ cd Downloads
 ```

 Entering the 'ls' command revealed a file called 'warm'.
-Since there was no extension, I used the command 'file' to gather some information about it.
+Since there was no extension, I used the command 'file' to gather some information about it (binary).

 ```
 kali@kali:~/Downloads$ ls